NietoDeveloper/MySQL_DataBase/SECURITY.md

   application role.
-Rows are only ever written by the `trg_users_audit_*` triggers, which execute with **definer** privileges (MySQL's default for triggers/procedures — the equivalent of Postgres `SECURITY DEFINER`), so `app_rw` can trigger a write indirectly without holding the underlying privilege itself.
+Rows are only ever written by the `trg_users_audit_*` triggers, which execute with **definer** privileges (MySQL's default for triggers/procedures — the equivalent